Balmain East

 Balmain East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three major projects likely impacting the region.
-Notable initiatives include Western Harbour Tunnel, Barangaroo Precinct, Central Barangaroo, and White Bay Power Station Redevelopment.
-The following details projects expected to have the most relevance:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified three major projects expected to impact the region.
+Key projects are Western Harbour Tunnel, Barangaroo Precinct, Central Barangaroo, and White Bay Power Station Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.